Know in one minute about Goji berries health benefits

-- The patients who are undergoing radiation therapy should avoid the ingestion of goji berries.
+- Patients who are undergoing radiation therapy should avoid the ingestion of goji berries.
 The polysaccharide of this berry may combine with radiation and may show a radiosensitizing effect.

-- The person who is suffering from the gastrointestinal disease should stay away from these berries.
+- A person who is suffering from the gastrointestinal disease should stay away from these berries.
 Because it may cause autoimmune hepatitis (liver swelling and jaundice).